RCanDo/RTutorial/README.md

 Then one of RStudio or TinnR.

 RStudio environment is similar to Matlab IDE (or Spyder for Python users).
 It's very modern and powerful but quite complicated and do not support user syntax highlighting (only predefined themes which are ugly hence inconvienient).
+When you open RStudio the R console is opened with it.
+You're ready to work.

-TinnR is somewhat outdated in appearance but very customizable and simple in use.
+TinnR is somewhat old-fashioned in appearance but very customizable and simple to use.
+When you open TinnR you should close Terminal, and open R console via R button on the menu bar.
+Open tutorial file and send lines to console using a button with a single horizontal green line.

 Whatever environment you choose, work with this tutorial interactively: send commands line by line to the console.
 The R language is designed as interactive tool for data manipulation and statistical analysis and model building.